The NLP Task Effectiveness of Long-Range Transformers: Analysis

 \subsection{The Attribution of Recurrence Memories}

-Even if we know that distant context can help or hurt performance, it's still unclear \textit{how much} they contribute to the predictions.
+Even if we know that distant contexts can help or hurt performance, it's still unclear \textit{how much} they contribute to the predictions.
 One way to quantify this is \textit{attribution analysis}~\citep{simonyan2014DeepConvolutionalNetworks,li2017VisualizingUnderstandingNeural}.
 Suppose $\ell$ is our loss function and $\mathbf{e}_i\in \mathbb{R}^d$ is the word embedding of the $i$-th token.
 We use $\alpha_i$ to measure the attribution of the $i$-th token to the final prediction where

 We set $l=1$ to take the $L_1$ norm in practice, and the ground truth labels in the test set are used to calculate the gradient.
-Also, recurrent models like XLNet usually stop the gradient from being propagated back to the cached memory, and we temporarily turn off this feature for analysis.
+Intuitively, tokens with higher contribution have greater gradient norms.
+Also, recurrent models like XLNet stop the gradient from being propagated back to the cached memory, and we temporarily turn off this feature for analysis.

-We apply this method to XLNet on DocNLI.
-We pick 128 documents of lengths between 1,000 and 1,024 from the dataset for analysis.
-We normalize the $\alpha_i$ over all tokens for each document, and take an average on each token index\footnote{We use wordpieces as tokens.} across all documents.
+We apply this method to XLNet on DocNLI, where we pick 128 documents of lengths between 1,000 and 1,024.
+We normalize the $\alpha_i$ over all tokens for each document, and take an average on each token index across all documents.
 The results are shown in \cref{fig:nli_grad}.
-We see the attribution of tokens is stratified according to their segment lengths, with a minor peak at the end of each segment where the \texttt{CLS} token is located.
-As we have more and more segments, the attribution of distant tokens to the final prediction becomes negligible, although this problem can be alleviated by enlarging the segment length.
+Note that prediction is made in the last segment, and previous segments contribute only through the memory.
+We see the attribution of tokens is stratified according to their segment lengths, with a minor peak at the \texttt{CLS} token of each segment.
+As we have more and more segments, the attribution of distant tokens to the final prediction becomes negligible.
+For example, in the case of $L$=128, last segment made 53.4\% of attribution, while the first segment made less than 0.01\%.